In this blog we post local travel tips and information about

 11. NOVEMBER: DOURO INTERNATIONAL NATURAL PARK

 The DOURO INTERNATIONAL NATURAL PARK is a protected area right on border with Spain, where it is known as Arribes del Duero.
 It is the river Douro that marks the frontier between both countries for about 122 km, separating the Portuguese and the Spanish sides of the park.
-The highlights are the incredible cliffs that flank the river and are home to many species of birds, such as eagles, cuckoos and owls.
+The highlights are the incredible cliffs that flank the river and are home to many species of birds, such as eagles and griffon vultures.
 The landscape is absolutely mind-blowing and taking a boat trip along the calm waters is a great experience to spot the birds in their natural habitat.

 Although the temperature tends to be on the lower side in late Autumn, November means CHESTNUTS and MUSHROOMS are available on the menu as they're both harvested during this time of the year.
 They're both absolutely delicious paired with the succulent POSTA MIRANDESA, a prime cut of meat from Miranda do Douro.
 Apart from these delicacies we also have to mention the excellent quality OLIVE OIL and the fantastic WINE.
 Altogether they're the perfect recipe to fight the cold.